Candlestick Patterns

 doji star candlestick

 A Doji Star is weaker than the Morning or Evening Star: the doji represents indecision.
-The doji star requires confirmation from the next candlestick closing in the bottom half of the body of the first candlestick.
+The doji star requires confirmation from the subsequent candlestick closing in the bottom half of the body of the first candlestick.

 Shooting Star

-shooting star candlestick
+shooting star candlestick pattern

-With a Shooting Star, the body on the second candlestick must be near the low — at the bottom end of the trading range — and the upper shadow must be taller.
+With a Shooting Star, the body on the second candlestick must be near the low at the bottom end of the trading range, and the upper shadow must be taller.
 This is also a weaker reversal signal than the Morning or Evening Star.

 Candlestick Continuation Signals

-Many candlestick clusters will resolve as continuation signals after initially signaling indecision.
+Many clusters will resolve as continuation signals after initially signaling indecision.
 But there are a few patterns that suggest continuation right from the outset.

 Rising Three Methods